This section of the Application Guide covers:

 You should select this application type if you are making an additional application to an eligible research course that is closely related to your first application.
 You can check whether the course is eligible by verifying that it is on the permitted list of closely associated courses and that all other conditions of this scheme have been met.
 You will need to request an application fee waiver code and enter it in the application form.
 You will not be able to proceed to the next tab until you have entered a valid code.
 The £75 application fee will be waived for eligible applications of this type.

-You should also select this application type if you are making an application for which the application fee has already been paid or a further payment is not required (eg if you're a UK applicant from a low-income background and your eligibility for an application fee waiver has been confirmed).
+You should also select this application type if you are making an application for which the application fee has already been paid (eg via the University's Online Store) or a further payment is not required (eg if you're a UK applicant from a low-income background and your eligibility for an application fee waiver has been confirmed).
 You will need to provide a valid authorisation code and will not be able to proceed to the next tab until you have entered one.

 The following Oxford students are eligible to apply for readmission:

-- MSt, MSc, MPhil, MPP, MFA, BCL, MJur, BPhil or MTh students applying to any DPhil course except the DPhil in Management Studies;
+- MSt, MSc, MPhil, MPP, MFA, BCL, MJur, BPhil or MTh students applying to any DPhil course except the DPhil in Management;

-- BCL and MJur students applying to the MPhil in Law;
+- BCL, MJur or MSc in Law and Finance students applying to the MPhil in Law;

 - PGCert in Nanotechnology students applying to the MSc in Nanotechnology for Medicine and Health Care.